Carla Cunningham

-Carla D. Cunningham (born January 12, 1962) is an American Democratic politician.
-She has served as a member of the North Carolina House of Representatives from the 106th district since 2012.
+Carla D. Cunningham (born January 12, 1962) is an American politician.
+She has served as a member of the North Carolina House of Representatives from the 106th district since 2013.
+Cunningham is a Democrat.

-Education and career
+Education, career and politics

 She was born in Wadesboro, North Carolina, and graduated from Anson High School in 1980.
 She earned a diploma in nursing from Central Piedmont Community College in 1981, an associate's degree in nursing from Gaston College in 1996, and a bachelor's of science in nursing from Winston-Salem State University in 2009.
 She practiced nursing for more than 30 years.